DionisioSanchezBlanco/duplicate_file-handler/README.md

 Display full path of the files inside the folder specified as an argument
 ### Stage 2
 Display full path of the files inside the folder specified as an argument.
 You can filter by extension and the order is by size of the files
+### Stage 3
+Display duplicated files.
+A MD5 hash is got for each file.